Hylarana: Taxonomy

 Hylarana belongs to the subfamily Raninae of the true frog family Ranidae.
-The generic name Hylarana derives from New Latin hyle ('wood' or 'forest') and rana ('frog').
+The generic name Hylarana derives from Neo-Latin hyle ('wood' or 'forest') and rana ('frog').
 Hylarana was previously considered to be a subgenus of the genus Rana.
 It was recognized as a distinct genus in 2005.
 Several genera were further split from Hylarana in 2006, and then treated again as junior synonyms of Hylarana.
 In 2015, Oliver et al. performed a major taxonomic re-assessment of Hylarana.
 Their taxonomic reassessment left just four of the former 80–100 species within the genus Hylarana sensu stricto.
 The rest were transferred to Abavorana, Amnirana, Chalcorana, Humerana, Hydrophylax, Indosylvirana, Papurana, Pulchrana, and Sylvirana.
+In 2023, Amphibian Species of the World tentatively transferred all species in these genera back to Hylarana pending future studies due to significant taxonomic confusion over the group; however, these changes are not recognized by AmphibiaWeb.

 Species

 Formerly, the genus consisted of around 84 to 96 valid species.
-Following a major re-classification, only four species are now recognised in the genus Hylarana:
+Following a major re-classification, only four species are recognised in the genus Hylarana: